surifirstpin/biplus_documentation/DatabaseConnection.md

 **Additional Parameters** include any additional JDBC parameter in this section

-## SSH Functionality
+## SSH

-**Over SSH** network protocol for operating network services securely protocol securely protect the data using a user and access key assigned to it
+**Over SSH** network protocol for operating network services securely over unsecured network by access key.

 **3. Dialects** select the accurate dialect from the list using drop down option.